-Get an introduction to IAM from Internet2 (you can bring your cat)
+Get an introduction to Identity and Access Management from Internet2

 There’s a rare opportunity coming up the week after next: Internet2 is hosting their BaseCAMP introductory workshop online for the first time.

 This is an IAM (Identity and Access Management) workshop that’s geared toward beginners.
 It’s suitable for technical staff who are new to identity, but it’s also suitable for the managers of those staff.